AshishA26/OpenCV_Programs/Ball_Tracking/readme.md

 # Ball Tracking
-Trackes a green object or ball and draws a circular contour around it.
+Tracks a green object or ball and draws a circular contour around it.

 See the [Links](#links) section for the tutorial I followed.